 Don’t risk putting your practice at the mercy of State and Federal government audits, penalties and fines due to noncompliance with COVID-19 employment rule requirements.

-Register for this upcoming online training today to reduce your liability by finding out how to update your practice’s employment policies to align with 2021 COVID-19 Federal and State mandates!
+Register for this training today to reduce your liability by finding out how to update your practice’s employment policies to align with 2021 COVID-19 Federal and State mandates!

 Don’t wait—sign up today!
 COVID-19 employment laws.

 Bryan Meek, Esq., is an Attorney in Brennan, Manna & Diamond’s Health Law Department and Labor & Employment Department.
 Bryan counsels health industry clients on contract disputes, Board investigations and suspensions, and compliance plans.
 When employment matters rise to the level of litigation, Bryan leverages his substantial experience to defend his clients against these actions, including contract disputes, discrimination allegations, and other employment matters in court.
 Should a labor dispute arise, Bryan defends his clients before arbitrators.